hofergabriel/CSC-410-P1/README.md

 out there that provide lists of primes.
 Either as all the primes below a given number, or 1000, 10000, 100000 etc. first primes.
 So you should have no problem finding a way to check your list.   <br>

+### 2. Monte Carlo Method

-2. Suppose we toss darts randomly at a square dartboard whose sides are 1 ft in length.
+Suppose we toss darts randomly at a square dartboard whose sides are 1 ft in length.
 Suppose also that there is a quarter circle segment with radius 1 ft inscribed in the square dartboard, from the top left corner, to the lower right corner.
 If the points that are hit by the darts are uniformly distributed (and always landing in the square), then the number of darts that hit inside the circle segment versus